 - Add datasets to your Data Share.

-- Enable a synchronization schedule for your Data Share.
+- Enable a snapshot schedule for your Data Share.

 - Add recipients to your Data Share.

 - Azure Subscription: If you don't have an Azure subscription, create a free account before you begin.

 - Your recipient's Azure login e-mail address (using their e-mail alias won't work).

 - If the source Azure data store is in a different Azure subscription than the one you will use to create Data Share resource, register the Microsoft.DataShare resource provider in the subscription where the Azure data store is located.

 Share from a storage account:

 - An Azure Storage account: If you don't already have one, you can create an Azure Storage account